Colleen Ross

 I work alongside municipalities, First Nations, governments, and fire professionals across British Columbia to plan, teach, and implement prescribed fire.
 Whether it’s building a local burn program from the ground up or providing training grounded in decades of boots on the ground experience, my work is about restoring relationships with fire and with the land.

-With thirty years of experience in wildfire, land management, and fire effects monitoring, I help teams navigate the complexities of approvals, legislation, consultation, and burn implementation.
+With thirty years of experience in wildfire, prescribed fire, land management, and fire effects monitoring, I help teams navigate the complexities of approvals, legislation, consultation, and burn implementation.
 From community-driven planning to hands-on training and mentorship, I focus on building the capacity to bring fire back to the land, in a way that’s practical, legal, and respectful.

 Prescribed fire is more than a combination of art and technical skill, it’s a cultural responsibility.
 My job is to make it doable, supported, and safe, so communities can take the lead in returning fire to their landscapes.